All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Cat Folk: Since all minks are based of mammals, there are some feline (and panthera) persons on the place.

-- Cute Monster Girl: Female minks are often very attractive despite their animals attributes.
+- Cute Monster Girl: Female minks are very attractive despite their animals attributes and are much less beastly than male minks.

 - Fantastic Racism: Subverted.
 They are said to hate humans, but that's just a rumor.
 In truth, they only hate people based on their actions as opposed to their race, and some of them even like humans, due to them being not that different from minks.